Steele dossier

-In June 2016, Fusion GPS subcontracted Steele's firm to compile the dossier.
-DNC officials denied knowing their attorney had contracted with Fusion GPS, and Steele asserted he was not aware the Clinton campaign was the recipient of his research until months after he contracted with Fusion GPS.
-While compiling the dossier, Steele passed some of his findings to both British and American intelligence services.
+The United States intelligence community and most experts have treated the dossier with caution due to its unverified allegations.
+While compiling the dossier, Steele passed his findings to both British and American intelligence agencies.

-The intelligence community and most experts have treated the dossier with caution due to its unverified allegations, that Trump denounced as fake news.
 The U.S. intelligence community took the allegations seriously, and the Federal Bureau of Investigation (FBI) investigated every line of the dossier and identified and spoke with at least two of Steele's sources.
-The Mueller Report contained passing references to some of the dossier's allegations but little mention of its more sensational claims.
+The Mueller report contained passing references to some of the dossier's allegations but little mention of its more sensational claims.
+Both the 2019 OIG report and the 2023 Durham report raised doubts about the dossier's reliability and sources, with the latter stating that "the FBI was not able to corroborate a single substantive allegation contained in the Steele Reports".

-Many allegations in the dossier have been dismissed by authorities or remain unverified.
-While the dossier played a central role in the seeking of FISA warrants on Carter Page, it did not play any role in the intelligence community's assessment about Russian actions in the 2016 election, and it was not the trigger for the opening of the Russia investigation into whether the Trump campaign was coordinating with the Russian government's interference in the 2016 presidential election.
-The dossier is a factor in several conspiracy theories promoted by Trump and his supporters in the media and Congress.
+While the dossier played a central and essential role in the seeking of FISA warrants on Carter Page, according to James Clapper, John Brennan, and Robert S. Litt, it "played no role" in the January 6, 2017, intelligence community assessment of the Russian actions in the 2016 election, and according to the Senate Intelligence Committee, the dossier was not used to "support any of [the assessment's] analytic judgments".
+Also, it was not the trigger for the opening of the Russia investigation into whether the Trump campaign was coordinating with the Russian government's interference in the 2016 presidential election.
+The dossier is a factor in several conspiracy theories promoted by Trump and his supporters.
+Many mainstream sources have described the dossier as "discredited".

 History

 Two research operations and confusion between them

+The opposition research conducted by Fusion GPS on Donald Trump occurred in two distinct phases, each with different clients: